-This plan does make use of a list of drugs, sometimes referred to as a "formulary."
+This plan makes use of our Essentials drug list, sometimes referred to as a "formulary."

 Our Pharmacy and Therapeutics Committee makes the decisions about the drug list.
 This committee includes doctors and pharmacists from the community.
 The committee reviews medical studies, scientific articles and papers and other information on drugs and their uses to choose safe and effective drugs for the list.